hojunkim1/movie-api/README.md

-# Movie api with Graphql
+# Tweet api in Apollo Graphql